From horseback riding to alpine skiing, you’ll have many ways at Miss Hall’s to push yourself, whether in competition or just for fun

-Athletics and intramurals are an extension of our classroom learning — whether on the court or in the lab, you’ll collaborate with peers, contribute to common goals, and learn to handle both success and failure.
+Athletics and intramurals are an extension of our classroom learning — whether on the court or in the lab, you’ll collaborate with peers, contribute to common goals, and learn to handle success and failure.
 As with all areas of Miss Hall’s, you have the opportunity to explore and try new interests.

 10 TEAM SPORTS, 3 SEASONS